zanettiprado/after-reading/README.md

 Blue represents calmness, serenity, and stability.
 It's associated with the ocean, sky, and water which can create a relaxing environment for readers.
 It can also help reduce eye strain and fatigue.
 Incorporating blue into a reading space can be as simple as using blue-hued light bulbs or adding blue-colored accents to the decor.
 This is the main reason when you open the website the first color you find is blue.
 I used also light grey to contrast with the blue and you can find a bit of orange in few borders.

+# Typography and Icons
+The fonts were extract from [Google Fonts](https://fonts.google.com/) I used Assistant and Corter one.
+Icons from [Fontsawesome](https://fontawesome.com/)

-## Deployment
+# Deployment
-- The website was created in GitHub using GitPod tools
+The website was created in GitHub using GitPod tools accessing the Code Institute

-## Credits
+# Credits
 All images in this page were taken in [freepik](https://www.freepik.com/)